Educational Private Tours of the Hershey/Harrisburg Region - Est. 2016.

 The Rockville Bridge - 1905 ---R.W.
 Johnston, Library of Congress

 Native Americans travelled the Cumberland Valley for seasonal migration, trade with Europeans, and war.
 Europeans continued this tradition.
-This tour will follow the Warrior's Path from Harrisburg to Carlisle ending at the Army War College, where a remnant of the Carlisle Indian School can be seen and felt.
+This tour will follow the Warrior's Path from Harrisburg to Carlisle ending at the US Army Heritage Center.
+The Army Barracks is depicted here with Native Americans people "enrolled" in classes designed to "civilize" them.
 Molly Pitcher is buried in the old public graveyard.
 A microbrewery, on South Street is named after her.
 The Warriors Path Tour is at least 5 hours: $99.00/person

 Pottsville developed around the energy dense anthracite coal veins discovered there in the 1780's.
 A coal fired forge was constructed in 1790.
 In 1829, David G. Yuengling, an immigrant from Germany, establishes America's oldest brewery.
 We will tour Yuengling Brewery and go back in time with a peek at the old fermentation caves under the brewery!
 This is the home of the infamous Schuylkill County Prison where some of the Mollie Maguires were executed.
 The Historic Pottsville Tour is at least 6 hours and is $119/person.